 With more and more wildfires due to climate change in what has essentially become a “wildfire season” in California, workers and families need to be equipped and ready.
 Below is helpful information about tracking air quality, ensuring worker safety in wildfire regions, and supporting families in need.

 - Purpleair.com is another useful resource, offering hyper-local air quality monitoring in many areas.
+PurpleAir is run by a private company and relies on sensors installed voluntarily on individual properties.

 Staying Safe at Work